 SMS messaging in the US is governed by the CTIA.
 Strict rules are in place to regulate US messaging, which makes the right SMS implementation a deceptively challenging experience.
 This guide outlines the best practices to ensure your messaging is in compliance with regulatory and industry standards.

-Unlike SMS in other countries, SMS features and regulations in the US and Canada are directly dependant on the source number used for sending an SMS.
+Unlike SMS in other countries, SMS features and regulations in the US and Canada are directly dependent on the source number used for sending an SMS.
 In the US, there are three possible types of source numbers that one might use to send an SMS:

 To ensure high deliverability, it’s important to use the right source number type for your specific use case and daily volume.
-If you use the wrong source number, it may lead to excessive carrier filtering and very poor delivery rates.
+If you use the wrong source number, it may lead to excessive carrier filtering and poor delivery rates.